 Schorr graduated from the University of Pennsylvania in 1999, having majored in Chinese studies.
 After graduation, Schorr worked at Bellagio Resort and Casino as an executive in the Casino Marketing Department.
 In late 2000, Schorr left Bellagio to work for Wynn Resorts.
 At Wynn Resorts, Schorr served as Director of Interactive Gaming.
 Schorr’s responsibility was to develop an online gaming strategy under the Wynn brand.
 Due to legislative restrictions the project was put on hold in 2002.
 In 2002, Schorr was entrusted to develop The Wynn Collection of Fine Art, a $500 Million collection of Impressionist pieces.
 Schorr was responsible for constructing the gallery, securing the paintings, creating a retail outlet and marketing to the public.
 In 2003, Schorr moved to Macau, China as a key member of the Wynn Macau development team.
 As Director of International Marketing, Schorr was responsible for understanding the Asian market, establishing regional offices throughout Asia and building relationships within the Macau community.

 Schorr is the proud father of two young children Dax and Mia.
-Schorr is an avid cyclist, photographer and enjoys traveling.
+Schorr is an avid cyclist and photographer and enjoys traveling.

-Schorr is also on the board for Las Vegas Natural History Museum, Nevada Restaurant Association, the Executive Board of Downtown Las Vegas Alliance and The Smith Center for the Performing Arts Advisory Board.
+Schorr is also on the board of directors of Las Vegas Natural History Museum and Nevada Restaurant Association.
+He also serves on the Executive Board of Downtown Las Vegas Alliance and on The Smith Center for the Performing Arts Advisory Board.